WICG/fenced-frame/explainer/fenced_frames_with_local_unpartitioned_data_access.md

 Once the embedder has registered the `fencedtreeclick` handler on the fenced frame element, the event needs to be fired while handling the corresponding `click` event within the frame’s content document.
 This will be done via a new method on the `window.fence` interface, `window.fence.notifyEvent(triggering_event)`.
 This is different from the existing `reportEvent()` method:

 * `reportEvent()` communicates data about events to a remote URL and the corresponding beacon also includes data set via `registerAdBeacon` (called by Protected Audience worklets) in the destination URL.
+See the [Protected Audience API explainer](https://github.com/WICG/turtledove/blob/main/Fenced_Frames_Ads_Reporting.md#reportevent-preregistered-destination-url) for more details.
 * `notifyEvent()` communicates that an event occurred to the embedder, and nothing else.
 No extra information is added to the event.
 This API call also acts as an opt-in by the fenced frame document’s origin to allow sending the notification to the embedding site.

 The function takes one argument, `triggering_event`, which is a `click` event object that the frame’s content is currently handling.
 In order to trigger the `fencedtreeclick` event in the embedder, this object’s `isTrusted` field must be true, the event must currently be dispatching, and the event’s type name must be `click`.
-These requirements guarantee that the `fencedtreeclick` event will only be fired by user-agent-generated clicks.
+These requirements guarantee that the `fencedtreeclick` event will only be fired by user-agent-generated click events in response to user actually clicking as opposed to a script-generated event.

 Here's an example of how `window.fence.notifyEvent()` should be used: